prd-khoa-luu/gh-pr-diff/README.md

 A Firefox extension may come later :)

 ## Why?
-This extension can help you compare 2 PRs, especially when one is a cherry-pick version of the other.
+This extension can help you compare the diffs of 2 PRs, especially when one is a cherry-pick version of the other.
 No more silly cherry-pick/merge/rebase mistakes!

+## How it works
+The tool aims to provide basic `git range-diff` functionality for Github PRs.
+Some good explanations of `git range-diff` can be found in this question [Can somebody explain the usage of git range-diff?](https://stackoverflow.com/a/61219652/14725572)

 ## Installation
 This extension is not available on the Chrome Web Store, so you need to install it manually.